gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 tags: swiftMethod XP TDD
 ---

 The Swift method is a methodology designed to assist development teams in embarking on the journey of modernizing their legacy systems, often of significant scale, into contemporary microservices architectures.
-This approach seamlessly integrates with Lean and XP frameworks, facilitating teams in designing the right software and design it right.
+This approach works well with Lean and XP frameworks, facilitating teams in designing the right software and design it right.

-> _Disclaimer: ChatGPT was used extensively, except this line ^\_^, to help improve the writing (especially regarding the conciseness of the post, however not generating the content itself), the idea was mine_
+> _Disclaimer: ChatGPT was used extensively, except this line ^\_^, to help improve the writing (especially helping removing the clutters, but not generating the content)_

 ## Introduction

-> "we are doing DDD without mention it to our customer."
+> "we are doing DDD without mention it to our customers."
 >
 > <p style="text-align: center;">--Shaun Anderson</p>

-The Swift Method, conceptualized by Shaun Anderson, a former Pivot, is extensively detailed on his personal site [here](https://www.swiftbird.us/the-swift-method).
-Additionally, a talk presented at the Explore DDD conference is also accessible [here](https://youtu.be/7-fRtd8LUwA?si=06U1JYT-34fYJKOC).
+The Swift Method, conceptualized by Shaun Anderson, a former Pivot, is detailed on his [personal site](https://www.swiftbird.us/the-swift-method).
+Additionally, a talk presented at the Explore DDD conference is also available [here](https://youtu.be/7-fRtd8LUwA?si=06U1JYT-34fYJKOC).

 During the Pivotal Labs days, it was part of the application navigator service, along with other processes and concepts like Lean, XP, and balanced teams, that helped the customer's developer team quickly embark on the legacy modernization journey.

-Though not publicly advocated, our experiences have shown its potential surpasses its original purpose of modernizing legacy systems.
-The method can aid software design in general, particularly when incorporating Lean and TDD principles.
+Though not publicly advocated, our experiences have shown it has broader potential in software design in general, particularly when incorporating Lean and TDD principles.

 When it comes to software design, ongoing debates persist regarding its true definition within the software development process.
 It's highly recommended to explore the seminal essays by Jack W. Reeves on this subject, available [here](https://www.developerdotstar.com/mag/articles/reeves_design_main.html).